 - kosher salt and freshly ground black pepper to season

-- Heat oil in large Dutch oven.
-Add roast and cook until brown on all sides.
-Add minced onion and garlic, Worcestershire sauce, herbs, and 1 cup water.
+- Add minced onion and garlic, 1 tablespoon (14.79 ml) Worcestershire sauce, 1 tablespoon (14.79 ml) dried parsleydried parsley, 1 teaspoon (4.93 ml) oregano, 1 teaspoon (4.93 ml) dried basil and 2 whole (2 whole) bay leaf.
+Pour in 1 cup (2.37 dl) water.
 Reduce heat to low and cover.
-Simmer for 3-3 1/2 hours until meat is tender and falls apart with a fork, adding more water as needed.
+Simmer for 2 1/2 hours until meat is near tender and bones fall away from the meat, adding more water as needed.

 - Place prepared vegetables in an oblong baking pan that has been sprayed with cooking spray.

-- Once the roast has simmered for about 2 1/2 hours, remove the bones from the roast.If desired, save any beef bones to make homemade broth or stock.
+- Once the roast has simmered for about 2 1/2 hours, remove the bones from the roast.(If desired, save any beef bones to make homemade broth or stock.
 Or give them to your dogs.
-They will love you for it.
+They will love you for it.)

-- Continue simmering the roast, covered on low, for another 30 minutes.
+- Continue simmering the roast, covered on low, for another 30-60 minutes.
 Again, add more water as needed to keep the roast from burning on the bottom.
 Simmer until the roast is fork tender.
 Once done, remove from heat and keep warm at the back of the stove.

 - Pour the remaining broth from the Dutch oven into a small saucepan, adding more water as needed to make 2 cups.
+(If you're adding more than 1 cup of water, add a beef bouillon cube for extra seasoning.)

-- In a glass measuring cup whisk together the all-purpose flour and 1/4 cup water.
+- In a glass measuring cup whisk together 3 tablespoons (44.36 ml) all-purpose flour and 1/4 cup (59.15 ml) water.
 Beat well until smooth.

 - Bring the broth to a boil.
 Pour the thickening slurry into the boiling broth and whisk until the gravy thickens.
+Season with kosher salt and freshly ground black pepper as desired.

 - To serve, place roast in the center of a large serving tray and arrange the roasted vegetables around it.
 At this point, you may either pour the gravy over the roast and vegetables or place it in a gravy boat or serving bowl.
 Serves 6-8.